aaronbloomfield/ccc/hws/intro/index.md

 - The block_?.txt files will be consecutive -- so there won't be a block_3.txt missing when there is a block_4.txt.
-- The block_0.txt file will exist before any calls to verify, validate, or balance; however, the ledger.txt file may not yet exist.
+- The block_0.txt file will exist before any calls to verify, validate, or balance; however, the mempool.txt file may not yet exist.
+- All numerical values provided for the cryptocurrency amounts -- this is for the `balance` and `fund` modes -- will only be integers; floating point numbers are not being used in this assignment.

-## Submission requirements
+### Submission requirements

 You will submit exactly three files for this assignment: